artberri/web/content/blog/2022-07-12-implementing-light-dark-mode/index.md

 Wondering why I'm asking you to add some synchronous Javascript code directly in the `head` of your HTML?
 By adding this snippet asynchronously, or after the HTML and the CSS is loaded, you will run the risk of having a flash of incorrect theme color (this means that the wrong theme could be shown during some milliseconds).
 The overload of this code is worth in my opinion.
 Some people use a cookie-based solution to avoid this code, but it needs to be implemented server-side, which is not a possibility if you have a static generated site like me.

-I hope you find this reading useful; don't forget to share it on your preferred social network if you do so.
+I hope you enjoy reading; don’t forget to share it on your preferred social network if you do so.
 You can also give me your thoughts about the whole site redesign and rebranding.